a castle things to do in Ireland

 Tickets for Blarney Castle and Gardens — including the infamous Blarney Stone — can be booked online.

-You should be aware, however, that the books in Trinity's Old Library are currently being removed in stages for an important conservation project.
+Most of the books in Trinity's Old Library have been removed for an important conservation project.

 If you are hoping to get a ticket at the entrance to Dublin's Kilmainham Gaol, you will be disappointed since this, too, is a very popular tourist attraction.